-Describe any existing i mprovements on the e subject territory as % of total a rea.
+Describe any existing i mprovements on the e subject territory as % of total area.

 Residential % Agricultural %

-Commercial % Vacant 9
+Commercial % Vacant %

-Industrial % Other 9
+Industrial % Other %

-Describe the surround ing land uses:
+Describe the surroundi ng land uses:

 NORTH

 EAST

 SOUTH

 WEST

 5. Will service extensions accomplished by this NO Adjacent sites?
 YES NO Un proposal induce growth on this site?
+YES

+6. Are there any existing out-of-agency service NO I If YES, please identify. contracts/agreements within the area?
+YES

+7. Is this proposal a part of a larger project or se explain. eries of projects?
+YES 🗌 NO 🗌 If YES, please

+NO TICES

-YES 6.
-Are there any existing out-of-agency service on NO If YES, please identify. contracts/agreements within the area?
-YES 7.
-Is this proposal a part of a larger project or se explain. ries of projects?
-YES I NO I If YES, please N01 provide the names and addresses of persons eive copies of the agenda and staff report. who are to be furnished mailed notice of the hearing(s) NAME ADDRE ESS: TELEPHONE NO NAME ADDRE ESS: TELEPHONE NO. NAME ADDRE ESS: TELEPHONE NO
+provide the names and addresses of persons eive copies of the agenda and staff report. who are to be furnished mailed notice of the hearing(s)

+NAME TELEPHONE NO

+ADDRE ESS:

+NAME TELEPHONE NO.

+ADDRE ESS:

+NAME TELEPHONE NO

+ADDRE ESS:

-As a part of this application, the City/Town of \\\\\\, or the \\\\\\ District/Agency, \\\\\\ (the applicant) and/or the \\\\\\ (real party in interest - landowner and/or registered voter of the application subject property) agree to defend, indemnify, hold harmless, promptly reimburse San Bernardino LAFCO for all reasonable expenses and attorney fees, and release San Bernardino LAFCO, its agents, officers, attorneys, and employees from any claim, action, proceeding brought against any of them, the purpose of which is to attack, set aside, void, or annul the approval of this application or adoption of the environmental document which accompanies it.
+As a part of this application, the City/Town of , or the District/Agency, (the applicant) and/or the (real party in interest - landowner and/or registered voter of the application subject property) agree to defend, indemnify, hold harmless, promptly reimburse San Bernardino LAFCO for all reasonable expenses and attorney fees, and release San Bernardino LAFCO, its agents, officers, attorneys, and employees from any claim, action, proceeding brought against any of them, the purpose of which is to attack, set aside, void, or annul the approval of this application or adoption of the environmental document which accompanies it.